 We all know the classic symptom of heart disease—chest pain.
 But a serious disorder like heart trouble can also show up with symptoms that are unusual, slight, or ambiguous.
 These are seven sneaky signs of heart disease that experts say should have you on red alert, including precisely what kind of chest discomfort you should look out for.
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs Your Illness is Actually Coronavirus in Disguise.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 Aside from the classic symptom of chest pain, "I usually tell patients that any new symptom that occurs with exercise is something to pay attention to," says Nicole Weinberg, MD, a cardiologist at Providence Saint John's Health Center in Santa Monica, California.
 "For example, say you newly get nauseous with your workout.
 That is something we would need to further and more closely examine to find out what the cause is."

 A golden rule: "If a symptom comes on, particularly with exertion, and doesn't abate for five minutes, you should call your doctor or report to the ER," says Weinberg.